Resources for Faculty

-- The National Rehabilitation Information Center's online gateway provides an abundance of disability and rehabilitation oriented information organized in a variety of formats designed to make it easy for users to find and use.
+- The National Rehabilitation Information Center's online gateway provides disability and rehabilitation oriented information organized in a variety of formats designed to make it easy for users to find and use.

 - National Center for Accessible Media: A non-profit R&D organization dedicated to achieving media access equality for people with disabilities.

-- Penn State Accessibility Site: The Pennsylvania State University and the National Federation of the Blind mutually agreed to enter into this voluntary Resolution Agreement as part of the U.S. Department of Education, Office for Civil Rights Early Complaint Resolution process to resolve the issues by the NFB..
+- Penn State Accessibility Site provides an abundance of information about creating accessible websites and online content.
+The site is the result of a voluntary Resolution Agreement mutually entered into by Penn State and the National Federation of the Blind as part of the U.S. Department of Education's Office for Civil Rights Early Complaint Resolution process to resolve a lawsuit brought by the NFB against the university.